kullrich/PolyPanner/README.md

 # PolyPanner: Detecting polymorphic sites in complex microbial communities

-PolyPanner is a suite of algorithms that fascilate the detection of polymorphic variants in metagenomic assembled genomes.
-It leverages dense temporal sampling to improve assembly quality and identify high confidence polymorphic variants, called *dynamic variants*, which are polymorphic variants with a non-constant frequency over time, after taking into account read sampling stochasticity.
+PolyPanner is a suite of algorithms that fasicilate the detection of polymorphic variants in metagenomic assembled genomes.
+It leverages dense temporal sampling to improve assembly quality and identify high confidence polymorphic variants, called *dynamic variants*, which are polymorphic variants with frequency variation over time too large to be explained by read sampling stochasticity.
 The remaining variants, which we call spurious variants, reflect either homology between distinct populations (*ortholog variants*) or homology within a population due to duplicated genes (*paralog variants*), and are considered noise for our purpose of tracking competing alleles within a single bacterial population.

-As input, PolyPanner receives a set of shotgun DNA libraries that were aligned to a metagenomic co-assembly.
+As input, PolyPanner receives a set of shotgun DNA libraries that have been aligned to a metagenomic co-assembly.
 As a form of data representation, alignments are transformed to single-nucleotide coverage vectors that represent library-specific read counts of perfect and mismatch alignments at each base pair in the co-assembly.
 Tasks performed by PolyPanner are:
 - The modelling and removal of sequencing errors.
-- The refinement of assembly contigs into segments, through the introduction of breakpoints where there are aprupt transitions in coverage.
+- The refinement of assembly contigs into segments, through the introduction of breakpoints where there are abrupt transitions in coverage.
 These transitions likely reflect chimeric assembly breakpoints where the two sides of the breakpoint represent different populations.
 - The refinement of genome bins, by trimming-out segments that differ in their coverage profiles.
 - The identification of *dynamic variants*.